geldmacher/awesome-performance/README.md

 - [Metrics](https://web.dev/metrics/) - Measure and optimize performance and user experience
 - [Fast load times](https://web.dev/fast/) - Guarantee your site loads quickly to avoid user drop off
 - [Network reliability](https://web.dev/reliable/) - See consistent, reliable performance regardless of network quality
+- [Measuring Performance With Server Timing](https://www.smashingmagazine.com/2018/10/performance-server-timing/) - The Server Timing header provides a discrete and convenient way to communicate backend server performance timings to developer tools in the browser.
+Adding timing information to your application enables you to monitor back-end and front-end performance all in one place.

 ## Articles